 As the end of the year approaches, we are doing a bit of reflection where our finances are concerned.
 2019 definitely threw us for a loop in many ways.
 We didn’t get as much debt paid down as we’d like to because it seemed every time we turned our heads there was something else we needed to spend money on.
-All of this has led to us deciding we are going to have a “skinny” Christmas this year and focus on 2020 and what’s next for us.
+All of this has led to us deciding we are going to have a “skinny” Christmas this year and focus on what’s next for us.

 Our Christmas Plans